 Another feature of the privacy update is to remove location data.
 This will hide users IP addresses, which typically provides a location.
 Traffic will run through the Apple servers and a third party server and remove the information.
 Traffic leaving a user’s device will be encrypted so that third parties can’t see what users are searching for.

 Lastly, iCloud subscribers will be able to achieve even more privacy.
-Allowing users to hide their identity and will be extended to hide their email addresses when used to sign up to any services online.
+Allowing users to hide their identity and their email addresses when used to sign up to any services online.

 When can you expect it to go into effect?